Griefed/ServerPackCreatorExampleAddon/src/main/resources/README.md

 1. Fork and clone this repository
 2. Make your changes and additions.
-3. Build with `gradlew about build`.
+3. Build with `gradlew about build --info`.
 4. Copy the JAR-file from `build/libs` to the addons-directory created by ServerPackCreator.
 5. Run ServerPackCreator!

+**NOTE: Please be aware that you might need to change the tests I've provided as an example for this addon.
+If you change the base behaviour of this example, the chance that you will have to make changes to tests, too, is quite high.**

 ## 4. Contributing